Mr. Steve Muenzberg

 Mr. Jeff Barnes

-Mr. Jeff Barnes has more than 19 years of experience is structural design and product development.
-He has worked civil, commercial, and military aircraft ranging from fixed wing to helicopters, UAVs and rockets.
+Mr. Jeff Barnes has more than 19 years of experience in structural design and product development.
+He has worked in civil, commercial, and military aircraft ranging from fixed-wing to helicopters, UAVs, and rockets.
 Jeff is a Designated Airplane Engineer (DAE) for structures 14 CFR Parts 23 and 25 airplanes.
 His experience covers the principal design disciplines of concept design, detail design, and final engineering release as well as weight reductions and process control efforts for existing aircraft design.

 Most of Jeff’s career has been spent working on new aircraft product development with a special focus on wings and composite technologies.
 Jeff has a strong background in structural design, wing planform architecture layout, composite design, repair, and manufacturing.